luisiy01/todoFrontEnd/README.md

 1. Open terminal. `cd` to your projects directory.
 2. Run `npm install`
-3. Start the Server in development mode `npm run dev`
+3. Start the Server in development mode `npm start`

 ### Testing

 Before run the test, check if they have the correct values to pass them

-1. Run `npm run test`
+1. Run `npm test`

 ### Project Details